bazthedev/SolsScope/README.md

 - Mention on aura roll

 # TBA:
+- Minimum rarity for ping and send message
 - Create a feature request if you want something to be added!

 # How to use: